Giving In Buddhism

 How You Can Help

 The purchase of 158 Australia St was assisted by a loan from Social Enterprise Finance Australia and the building will require renovation.
-So our request to you is to donate to the tax-deductible building fund.
+We are now inviting those interested to donate to the tax-deductible building fund to help facilitate the next stage.

 If you are able to offer other practical assistance with building and design, or fundraising events, please contact our Project Director, Mara Bun at firstname.lastname@example.org / 0448 848 860.